aaronanderson/wd-starter-app/README.md

 # WD Start Kit - Reference Application using the Workday Canvas Kit

-This baseline application serves as a functional reference of the blending of several popular Java and Web technologies together.
-Often times with application development the most challenging aspect is technology selection and building a functional development environment.
-It is available for partial or full reuse.
+This baseline application serves as a functional reference of the blending of several popular Java and Web technologies together including the Workday Canvas Kit.
+Often times the hardest parts of starting the development of a new application are technology selection and building a functional development environment.
+This application is intended to help with both those issues and it is available for partial or full reuse.

 This application framework could be used to interact with Workday or other related services.

 ## Server Technologies
 [Java](https://www.oracle.com/technetwork/java/javase/overview/index.html)